How to create a company password policy

-According to Verizon’s 2021 Data Breach Investigations Report, 89% of web application hacking involved credential abuse: stolen credentials or brute force attacks.
+According to Verizon’s 2023 Data Breach Investigations Report, 86% of web application data breaches involved stolen credentials.
 Once threat actors are in your environment, they can steal data, launch a ransomware attack, or just listen to your Spotify playlist of Kenny G’s greatest hits.
 Implementing an effective policy to promote password hygiene best practices can help protect your environment and make a cybercriminal’s job much more difficult.
 We’ll break down what you should know to fortify your business’s password rules.

 What is good password hygiene?